nickserv/danamccurdy.com/_posts/2013-11-12-two-moments.md

 In the river of everything,
 "I" bumps into "I"',
 Melting into unity,
-Frozen in a moment.
+Melding in a moment.

-The waters rush,
+Then the waters rush,
-Entropy tugs,
+As entropy tugs,
-Each "I" re-blooms
+And each "I" re-blooms
 Into separateness.

+Then, and then,
-The dance continues.
+The dance continues,
+And continues.